rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 #### 2.5.1 Properties

 In the properties tab you can adjust general properties of an element.
-The selection of properties you can changes differ between the element types.
+The selection of properties you can change differ between the element types.

 ![behaviours_properties](./doc/properties_tab.png)